Johann Jakob Bachofen: Biography

-Born into a wealthy Basel family active in the silk industry and attended the service of the French Reformed Church in Basel.
-After having attended the Gymnasium, Bachofen studied in Basel and in Berlin under August Boeckh, Karl Ferdinand Ranke and Friedrich Carl von Savigny as well as in Göttingen.
-After completing his doctorate in Basel, he studied for another two years in Paris, London and Cambridge.
-He was called to the Basel chair for Roman law in 1841.
-In 1842 he travelled to Rome accompanied by his father to, according to him, see his spiritual homeland with his own eyes.
-Having returned to Basel, he was called to the appellate court and his next book on Roman law received the acclaim of the academics.
-He would also become elected into the Grand Council of Basel.
-He retired from his professorship in 1844, after in the local press it was suggested the wealth of his family would have helped him assume the job at the university.
-In 1845 he also quit from the Grand Council.
-As a judge he would stay for twenty-five years and resign after his marriage to Louise Bachofen-Burckhardt.
-In 1848 he undertook a second journey to Rome in which he witnessed the Roman revolution, changed his research focus from the classical antiquity but the early antiquity.
-In 1851–1852 he travelled to Greece, Magna Graecia, and Etruria.
+Born into a wealthy Basel family active in the silk industry, he attended services at the French Reformed Church in Basel.
+After attending the Gymnasium, Bachofen studied in Basel and in Berlin under August Boeckh, Karl Ferdinand Ranke, and Friedrich Carl von Savigny, as well as in Göttingen.
+After completing his doctorate in Basel, he studied for another two years in Paris, London, and Cambridge.

+He was appointed to the Basel chair of Roman law in 1841.
+In 1842, he travelled to Rome with his father to, as he described it, see his spiritual homeland with his own eyes.
+After returning to Basel, he was appointed to the appellate court, and his subsequent book on Roman law received academic acclaim.
+He was also elected to the Grand Council of Basel.

+He retired from his professorship in 1844 after the local press suggested that his family’s wealth had helped him obtain the university position.
+In 1845, he also resigned from the Grand Council.
+He served as a judge for twenty-five years, resigning after his marriage to Louise Bachofen-Burckhardt.

+In 1848, he undertook a second journey to Rome, during which he witnessed the Roman revolution.
+This experience led him to shift his research focus from classical antiquity to early antiquity.
+Between 1851 and 1852, he travelled to Greece, Magna Graecia, and Etruria.
 He published most of his works as a private scholar.